President Trump Says Ready To Mediate On Kashmir - UrduPoint

 The US could help bring the two countries closer to each other, he remarked.

-The prime minister said for his part Pakistan had tried its best to start a dialogue to resolve the differences.
+The prime minister said for its part Pakistan had tried its best to start a dialogue to resolve the differences.
 But unfortunately, it could not work as yet.

-On Afghanistan Trump said Washington was working with Pakistan for achievement of Afghan peace.
+He said,"You would have the prayers of over a billion people if you can mediate (on Kashmir)."
+On Afghanistan, Trump said Washington was working with Pakistan for achievement of Afghan peace.
 He said he fully agreed with Prime Minister Imran Khan's statement that there was no military solution to the Afghan issue and dialogue was the only way forward to resolve the issue.

+Lauding Pakistan's role in Afghan peace, he said Pakistan had been helping the US a lot now on Afghanistan and that the relations with the country were much better now than before.

+"I think they could have helped us a lot in the past, but it doesn't matter [now].
+We have a new leader, he is going be a great leader of Pakistan.
+We have a sort of new leader here [in the US]," he said.

 The prime minister highlighted Pakistan's sacrifices in the war on terror in terms of thousands of lives and billions of Dollars lost to militancy.
 He said the present process of Afghan peace talks was going through a crucial stage and Pakistan's role was to bring both the Taliban and the Afghan government at the negotiating table.

-He said Pakistan would be straightforward in its cooperation on Afghan peace.
+Pakistan would be straightforward in its cooperation on Afghan peace, he added.

 In response to a question by the APP correspondent, President Trump said he would like to expand trade and economic relationship manifold with Pakistan and added it greatly helped in curbing extremism.